HOME ROLLS SUPPLIES VIDEOS BOOKS TECHNICAL BUSINESS RESEARCH CONTACT

 Now Playing: This MIDI file is called " Comin' After You! ".
 I've been playing with this tune for a number of years.
 Someday I'll get it to sound like it does in my brain.

-This page was written on November 21, 2000 and last revised on March 2, 2004 by John A. Tuttle
+This page was last revised March 6, 2013 by John A. Tuttle, who Assumes No Liability

 Upright 32 IconUpright 16 Icon